 2) Unleash your creativity

 Access your EPIC Challenge toolkit through the link we'll send in your welcome email.
-Use the student journal to guide kids through the research design process as they bring their inventions to life.
+Download the parent-teacher guide and student journal to guide kids through the research design process as they bring their inventions to life.

 3) Kids helping kids

 Students can share their invention with family and friends and seek "funding" for their idea in the form of donations to their personal fundraising page to support the kids of St. Jude.
 Every dollar raised helps unlock new EPIC prizes and experiences while ensuring families never receive a bill from St. Jude for treatment, travel, housing or food – because all a family should worry about is helping their child live.